-- Abandoned Water Wells;
+- Abandoned Water Wells

-- TSSWCB Water Supply Enhancement Program (formerly known as the Brush Control Program);
+- TSSWCB Water Supply Enhancement Program (formerly known as the Brush Control Program)

-- TWON; and,
+- TWON

-- Texas ET Networks.
+- Texas ET Networks

-For each topic, this plan identified the most important groundwater-related messages, audiences, and actions that would deliver these messages to these audiences.
-As of September 2018, the TSSWCB WSEP is no longer being funded, therefore the 3rd Edition of the Groundwater Educational Outreach Plan will be updated after the Activities and Recommendations of the Texas Groundwater Protection Committee - A Report to the 86th Legislature is approved in 2018.
+For each topic, this plan identified the most important groundwater-related messages, audiences, and actions that would deliver these messages to the public.
+As of September 2018, the TSSWCB WSEP is no longer being funded, therefore there are only three areas that are championed by a subcommittee member agency.

-During 2017 and the first half of 2018, the TGPC continued its sponsorship of exhibitor booths and displays at 11 Austin-area conferences, seminars, and meetings with an estimated 4,879 visitors (estimated as ten percent of registered attendees).
+During 2019 and the first half of 2020, the TGPC continued its sponsorship of exhibitor booths and displays at 11 Austin-area conferences, seminars, and meetings with an estimated 3,784 visitors (estimated as ten percent of registered attendees).
 From its exhibitor booth, the TGPC distributed its trifold brochure, hydrogeological maps, fact sheets, booklets, and links to downloadable groundwater publications at TGPC and other websites.
-In March of 2017 and 2018, a TGPC-sponsored poster for National Groundwater Awareness Week was displayed in a dozen central Texas locations, including the Texas Capitol.
+In March of 2019 and 2020, a TGPC-sponsored poster for National Groundwater Awareness Week was displayed in a dozen central Texas locations, including the Texas Capitol.